KStateMachine/kstatemachine/docs/pages/transitions/transitions.md

 To implement this feature library stores transitions in a stack, it takes memory, so this feature is disabled by default and must be enabled explicitly using `createStateMachine(creationArguments = CreationArguments(isUndoEnabled = true))` argument.
+Other words this feature works like stack based FSM.

 Undo functionality is implemented as `Event`, so it possible to call `undo()` from notification callbacks, if you use `QueuePendingEventHandler` (which is default) or its analog.